meowyx/dispatch-router/README.md

 The highest-scoring courier gets the assignment.
 If no couriers are available, the order is re-queued.

 All state is in-memory (`DashMap`).
-No database required — data resets on restart.
+No database required, data resets on restart (maybe you can add postgre, if you wanna improve it further)

 ## Architecture